rajdeepdhage/proofrail-reproducibility/docs/thesis_availability_statement.md

 > specifications are documented in the repository.
 This publication includes or
 > references synthetic data provided by J.P.
 Morgan.
 >
-> The ProofRail engine core is subject to a pending patent application and is
+> The ProofRail engine core is the subject of a patent application in preparation and is
 > not publicly released.
 It is available to reviewers and examiners on request
 > under confidentiality.
-Public release is planned once patent prosecution
+Public release is planned once patent protection
 > permits.
 All published results are simulation-based demonstration evidence
 > derived from synthetic and modeled data; they are not measured production
 > performance.